lualum/4PlayerTetris/README.md

-Extended APCS Project: Local Multiplayer Tetris (can be extended to any number of players assuming enough keyboard space)
+# Project: Extended APCS Project from singleplayer to local multiplayer Tetris

+# Instructions for Download:
-Usage: Run Main.class to start program, and space to start the game.
+Go to `<> Code` button, download files as zip and upzip the files, Run Main.class to start program and space to start the game.

+# Gameplay
+Use your set of keys (shown in below section) to control your own pieces.
+Clearing 2 lines will send 1 line to a random player (excluding yourself), 3 lines will send 2 lines, 4 lines will send 4 lines.
+Your die when the game can no longer spawn a piece in.

+# Configuration
 To Change Keybinds and other settings (such as the number of players), go to Tetris.java.
 The default keybinds are set as the following:
 ```java
 private static final int[][] keyDict = {